fiansystem/website/content/english/products/xdesign.md

 type : service
 ---

->XDesign provides superior tools for the creation and manipulation of printed textile designs.

 ### XDESIGN

 ##### XDesign provides superior tools for the creation and manipulation of printed textile designs.

-    XDesign uses and fully benefits from industry standard Photoshop platform in terms of compatibility, speed, ease of use and reliability.
+>XDesign uses and fully benefits from industry standard Photoshop platform in terms of compatibility, speed, ease of use and reliability.

 #### XDESIGN